RunestoneInteractive/RunestoneServer/pip/source/Assignments/week7.rst

   # the correct answer is 28

-3. Write a function called letter frequencies that returns a dictionary that counts everytime any character appears in a text.
+3. (2 points) Write a function called letter frequencies that returns a dictionary that counts everytime any character appears in a text.

   .. activecode:: ps_6_3